marcomarino123/magnopy/docs/source/support.rst

 Both places are  monitored and answered by the authors, choose the one you prefer.

-If you found a found a bug or want to request a feature, than consider posting an `issue at github <https://github.com/magnopy/magnopy/issues>`_:
+If you found a found a bug or want to request a feature, then consider posting an `issue at github <https://github.com/magnopy/magnopy/issues>`_:

 * :ref:`contribute_bug`
 * :ref:`contribute_feature`.